AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-001-scott-bellware-nathan-ladd.md

 +++
-Description = "On the inaugural episode of the Advance Tech Podcast we interview special guests Scott Bellware and Nathan Ladd, microservices and distributed systems experts out of Austin, Texas." aliases = ["/1"] author = "Alexandra Moxin and Adam Dymitruk" categories = [] date = "2017-04-20T04:09:45-05:00" episode = "1" episode_image = "/img/guest/scott_bellware.jpg" explicit = "no"
+Description = "On the inaugural episode of the Advance Tech Podcast we interview special guests Scott Bellware and Nathan Ladd, microservices and distributed systems experts out of Austin, Texas.
+To find out more about this episode take a look at the shownotes by clicking the episode title." aliases = ["/1"] author = "Alexandra Moxin and Adam Dymitruk" categories = [] date = "2017-04-20T04:09:45-07:00" episode = "1" episode_image = "/img/guest/scott_bellware.jpg" explicit = "no"